HIPAA Alert: Potential Data Breach Learn More

 Cape Cod long has been a destination for the hopeful.
 From Pilgrims crossing the Atlantic for a new start to vacationers crawling along Routes 6 or 28 for a few days of summertime surf and sun, the peninsula for centuries has attracted those looking for something better for themselves and their families.

 The same motivation drew Victor Aviles, MD, and his wife, Ann M. DeWeer-Aviles, MD, to the Cape in 2001.
-And having found what they sought in a community, they have enriched Cape Cod’s legacy, offering hope to cancer patients, parents and children, young people facing a devastating genetic disease, and even aspiring baseball players.
+Having found what they sought in a community, they have enriched Cape Cod’s legacy, offering hope to cancer patients, parents and children, young people facing a devastating genetic disease, and even aspiring baseball players.

 “This is an ideal place for bringing up children and for practicing in a way that enables you to truly come to know your patients and have strong relationships with them over time,” says Dr. Aviles, a board-certified medical oncologist who with his wife founded Hematology Oncology Specialists of Cape Cod in North Falmouth in 2006.
 (Dr. Ann M. DeWeer-Aviles is a board-certified pediatrician who practices with Cape Cod Pediatrics in Forestdale.)
 He adds, however, that the impetus for their move actually had more to do with their extended family than their own children.